mbierlee/poodinis/README.md

 Known issues
 ------------
 * Due to preventive measures of recursion issues in circular dependencies, registrations which are supposed to yield new instances will not autowire classes for which a circular dependency is detected.
 A new instance will be resolved but the instance's members will not be autowired.
+* Resolving a class registered by supertype or interface will only autowire the members inherited from its supertype and in the case of interfaces nothing at all.

 Future Work
 -----------